Top 10 Best Nu-Metal Guitarists

 Seriously?
 Korn's guitarist over Wes?
 Super creative riffs, good technical ability.
 Not only that, but as stated, his riffs are some of the most creative I've heard, and he's able to play different types of music.
 Best nu-metal guitarist by far.

-Jim Root James Donald Root, also known by his number #4, is an American musician, songwriter and guitarist, best known for being the rhythm guitarist for the American heavy metal band Slipknot, and the former lead guitarist for the American alternative metal band Stone Sour.
+James Donald Root, also known by his number 4, is an American musician, songwriter, and guitarist.
+He is best known as the rhythm guitarist for the heavy metal band Slipknot.
+Root was also the lead guitarist for the alternative metal band Stone Sour until he departed from the group in 2014.

 He is in my two favorite bands of all time: Slipknot and Stone Sour.
 What more can I say?
 He truly is a very talented and amazing guitarist and an awesome riff master.